ammarhakim/gkyl-doc/source/postgkyl/py-data.rst

    :header-rows: 1

    * - Member
-     - Decription
+     - Description
    * - getBounds() -> narray, narray
      - Returns the upper and lower bounds for the current top of the stack.
    * - getNumCells() -> narray
-     - Returns a narray withn numbers of cells.
+     - Returns a narray with numbers of cells.
    * - getNumComps() -> int
      - Returns the number of components (i.e., the last data index).
    * - getNumDims() -> int
-     - Returns the nuber of dimentsions.
+     - Returns the number of dimensions.
 Note that this includes the squeezed dimensions as well.
    * - peakGrid() -> [narray, ...]
      - Returns a list of 1D narray slices of the grid.